Updated 05-June-2026 β’ Expert Insights β’ 18 min read

 Real User Monitoring (RUM)

+Effective Core Web Vitals optimization in 2026 is impossible without continuous monitoring.
 Field data collection has become more sophisticated and actionable.
-The most effective monitoring setup combines multiple data sources:
+The most effective monitoring setup combines multiple data sources.

 Google Analytics 4 Integration